hay/haybase/doc/cookbook.md

     <link rel="stylesheet" href="http://www.example.com/wp-content/themes/mytheme/css/reset.css" />
     <link rel="stylesheet" href="http://www.example.com/wp-content/themes/mytheme/css/style.css" />

+**NOTE** that the CSS will be moved to Haybase's cache, which means that relative paths in your CSS will not work.
+There's currently no workaround, so for the time being you have to simply not use this feature.

 ### Using an array as the argument ###
 Both `loadStylesheets` and `loadJavascripts` also accept an array as an argument: